You can make this delicious marinara sauce recipe inspired by Boston's Italian restaurants and our fantastic farmers markets in just 10 minutes.

 And in late summer, when your garden or your favorite farmer's market overflows with juicy ripe tomatoes, there is no better recipe for making a tasty meal tonight - and freezing the leftover sauce for a cold night next winter.

-Prep time 5 minutes - Cooking time 8 - 10 minutes - Serves 4 - 6 as a main course, or 8 - 10 as a side dish
+Prep time: 5 minutes Cooking time: 8 - 10 minutes Serves: 4 - 6 as a main course, or 8 - 10 as a side dish

 This recipe assumes that you're serving the sauce over pasta, but you could also use the sauce in other dishes such as Eggplant Parmesan or even on homemade pizza.
-This fresh tomato marinara sauce is also perfect for freezing.

 1. Boil water - Bring a large pot of water to a boil.
 You can add a spoonful of salt to the water if you want.